 A fraud analyst is someone who investigates forgery and theft within customers’ accounts and transactions on behalf of a bank or a financial institution.
-They track and monitor the bank’s transactions and activity that comes through the bank’s customers’ accounts.
-It is their job to identify and trace any suspicious or high-risk transactions, and determine if there is improper activity involved and if there is risk to the bank or its customers.
-They must conduct and lead investigations into any potential fraudulent activity up to their natural conclusion.
-Working as a fraud analyst requires an eye for detail and an inquisitive mind.
-Individuals in these positions must be able to investigate fraud cases from beginning to end and dissect the nature of potential crimes.
-It is hard work, as it takes a lot of training to be able to succeed in this role.
+They track and monitor the bank’s transactions and activity that comes through the customers’ accounts.
+It is their job to identify and trace any suspicious or high-risk transactions, determine if there is improper activity involved, and determine if there is any risk to the bank or its customers.

 What does a Fraud Analyst do?

-On a more long-term trend, the fraud officer must also keep models for analyzing fraud within the bank’s regions.
-This can help determine patterns of fraud over certain areas and break down larger criminal rings responsible for fraud activity.
+The fraud analyst must also keep models for analyzing fraud within the bank’s regions.
+This can help determine patterns of fraud over certain areas, and break down larger criminal rings responsible for fraud activity.
 This can also help to identify certain holes in security that can be targeted over time, so that the bank can identify system improvements that can be made to eliminate the risk of fraud or reduce the ways in which it can occur.
 The analyst may even have a say in software tools that can work towards detecting fraud and preventing it from occurring, or reporting security threats and suspicious activity quickly.

 What is the workplace of a Fraud Analyst like?

-The workplace is typically a white-collar, corporate office environment.
-The analyst will typically be in a regional or central office, where they can monitor activity from multiple sources at once.
-At a moment’s notice, the analyst may be able to access any type of data needed to investigate troublesome activity.
-This data can include cashed check copies, Automated Clearing House (ACH) electronic debits and credits, wire transfers, check logs, teller cash logs, deposit master lists, vault deliveries, recent account activity, and overall account relationships (such as accounts that serve as source funding for payroll accounts, for example).
+The workplace for a fraud analyst is typically in a corporate office environment.
+The fraud analyst will typically be in a regional or central office, where he or she can monitor activity from multiple sources at once.
+At a moment’s notice, the fraud analyst may be able to access any type of data needed to investigate troublesome activity.